-If you missed part 2, when we discussed the most difficult aspect of his experience dealing with her dementia and his advice for others in a similar situation, you can find it here: Ask Dr. B: Lessons from a Dementia Caregiver Part 2
+In part 2, we discussed the most difficult aspect of the caregiver’s experience dealing with his wife’s dementia and his advice for others in the early stages: Ask Dr. B: Lessons from a Dementia Caregiver Part 2

 DrB: “I’m wondering if you would be willing to share with us what you have found helpful for decreasing your frustration.
 We know it can be so frustrating to deal with the impact of a loved one’s memory loss.
 What have you found helpful for managing the frustration that comes from that?”

 Caregiver: “Well, frequently when I ask her questions, she will say ‘No’ when she really means ‘Yes.’
 For example, before we go out shopping for a period of time or out for dinner, I’ll have to ask her if she needs to use the restroom.
 Inevitably she says, ‘No.’ So rather than repeating the same question over and over and getting the same answer, instead of asking her, I’ll ask it a different way like, ‘Do you want to go to the restroom before or after me?’ or ‘Do you want to go in the guest bathroom or in the master bathroom?’
 In this way, the decision of whether to go or not has been assumed.
 It’s just a matter of where and when.”